fishnal/aws-notes/management/cloudtrail.md

 - Tracking changes to your AWS infrastructure
 - CloudTrail logs and be used as evidence for compliance and governance controls

+## Components

+Trails - main building block

+S3 - for storing CloudTrail logs, also needed for each trail created

+Logs - created by CloudTrail and records all events captured (see [above](#cloudtrail-logs))

+KMS (optional) - encrypting log files at rest

+SNS (optional) - notified when a new log is delivered to S3, or be used in conjunction with CloudWatch when thresholds have been violated

+CloudWatch Logs (optional) - allows you to deliver logs to CloudWatch Logs as well for more specific metric monitoring

+Event Selectors - adds a level of customization to the type of API requests you want a trail to capture

+Events - every API request captured as an "event" in a CloudTrail log file

+API Activity Filters - search filters that can be applied to your API activity history
+- These events are kept in the console for 7 days, even if the trail is stopped or deleted

+## CloudTrail Flow

+Creating a Trail
+1. Specify an S3 bucket for log storage
+2. Optional - Setup KMS encryption for log files
+3. Optional - Setup SNS notifications of new log files
+4. Optional - Enable log file validation

+After trail is created
+1. Optional - Deliver CloudTrail logs to CloudWatch for monitoring
+2. Optional - Configure event selectors
+3. Optional - Tagging

+Capturing an API Request
+1. CloudTrail checks if the API call matches any configured trails
+2. If matched, APO call is recorded into the current log file
+3. Log file is eventually sent to S3 (and optionally CloudWatch)

 ## CloudTrail Events

 - Every API request is recorded as an **"event"**